-WR 1 l manage the ecological health, environmental values and water quality and groundwater, including waterways, wetlands and estuaries WR 1.1 Use and development is to be undertaken in accordance with the State Policy on Water Quality Management.
-WR 1.2 Incorporate total water cycle management and water sensitive urban design principles in land use and infrastructure planning to minimise stormwater discharge to rivers.
-WR 1.3 Include buffer requirements in the planning scheme to protect riparian areas relevant to their classification under the Forest Practices System.
-WR 1.4 Where development that includes vegetation clearance and/or soil disturbance is undertaken, provide for construction management plans to minimise soil loss and associated sedimentation of waterways and wetlands.
-WR 2 • etlands and waterways for their water quality, scenic, 7, tourism and recreational values.
-WR 2.1 Manage use and development adjacent to Hydro Lakes in accordance with their classification: Remote Wilderness Lake, Recreational Activity Lake or Multiple Use Lakes.
-WR 2.2 Provide public access along waterways via tracks and trails where land tenure allows, where there is management capacity and where impacts on biodiversity, native vegetation and geology can be kept to acceptable levels.
-WR 2.3 Minimise clearance of native riparian vegetation.
-WR 2.4 Allow recreation and tourism developments adjacent to waterways where impacts on biodiversity and native vegetation can be kept to acceptable levels.
-WR 3 - the sustainable use of water to decrease pressure on water d reduce long term cost of infrastructure provision.
-WR 3.1 Reduce barriers in the planning system for the use of rainwater tanks in residential areas.
+- WR 1 Protect and manage the ecological health, environmental values and water quality of surface and groundwater, including waterways, wetlands and estuaries - WR 1.1 Use and development is to be undertaken in accordance with the State Policy on Water Quality Management. - WR 1.2 Incorporate total water cycle management and water sensitive urban design principles in land use and infrastructure planning to minimise stormwater discharge to rivers. - WR 1.3 Include buffer requirements in the planning scheme to protect riparian areas relevant to their classification under the Forest Practices System. - WR 1.4 Where development that includes vegetation clearance and/or soil disturbance is undertaken, provide for construction management plans to minimise soil loss and associated sedimentation of waterways and wetlands. - WR 2 Manage wetlands and waterways for their water quality, scenic, biodiversity, tourism and recreational values. - WR 2.1 Manage use and development adjacent to Hydro Lakes in accordance with their classification: Remote Wilderness Lake, Recreational Activity Lake or Multiple Use Lakes. - WR 2.2 Provide public access along waterways via tracks and trails where land tenure allows, where there is management capacity and where impacts on biodiversity, native vegetation and geology can be kept to acceptable levels. - WR 2.3 Minimise clearance of native riparian vegetation. - WR 2.4 Allow recreation and tourism developments adjacent to waterways where impacts on biodiversity and native vegetation can be kept to acceptable levels. - WR 3 Encourage the sustainable use of water to decrease pressure on water supplies and reduce long term cost of infrastructure provision. - WR 3.1 Reduce barriers in the planning system for the use of rainwater tanks in residential areas.